QuentinRa/blog.quentinra.dev/games/unity/_knowledge/index.md

 The editor is written in `C++` while our code is written in `C#`.
 </div><div>

-To use and download Unity, you need to subscribe to a plan: personal, student, professional, etc.
+To use and download Unity, you need to subscribe to a plan: personal, student, or professional.

 * [Unity Plans & Pricing Page](https://unity.com/pricing#plans-student-and-hobbyist)
 * [Unity Asset Store](https://assetstore.unity.com/) (Game Assets)